Environmental & Social (ending forced labour), and Human Rights due diligence in global Supply Chains, for

 We empower Investment teams, Companies, and Organizations

-looking at ESG, human rights and worker rights, and Sustainability in global supply chains, through our comprehensive, tailored Training and Guidance from experience.
-We research and clarify what goes on, expectations from emerging legislation, and how business can take good practice steps for risk management and positive impact.
+ESG, human rights and worker rights, and Sustainability in global supply chains, through our comprehensive, tailored Training and Guidance from experience.
+We research and clarify expectations from emerging legislation, and apply experience to guide and train how business can take good practice steps for risk management and positive impact.

 20 plus